KasparEtter/ef1p/pages/email/email.md

 is that mail clients have to submit a message addressed to many recipients only once.
 Creating and uploading an individual version of the message for each `Bcc` recipient on the client-side defeats this purpose.
-While some of the approaches to solve the [double submission problem](#double-submission-problem) can alleviate this issue especially when large attachments are involved, a simple [SMTP extension](#common-smtp-extensions) for submission would do the trick.
+While some of the approaches to solve the [double-submission problem](#double-submission-problem) can alleviate this issue especially when large attachments are involved, a simple [SMTP extension](#common-smtp-extensions) for submission would do the trick.
 Since outgoing mail servers have no standardized way to indicate to mail clients